srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 ## Lab Scenario

 As one of the developers at Contoso, setting up your development environment is an important step before starting to build in IoT solution.
-Azure IoT offers multiple developer tools and support across top IDEs.
+You have found that Microsoft provides a number of tools that can be used to develop and support your IoT solutions.
+You need to prepare a work environment that you can use to develop your IoT solution, both on the Azure cloud side and for your local work environment.
+Your team has decided to use Visual Studio Code as the primary coding tool for device management.

 ## In This Lab